-2. Here’s another activity for beginning writers: use this sentence starter activity as prompts for children to craft their own sentences.
+2. Use this sentence starter activity as a prompt for beginning writers to craft their own sentences.

 3. Imagine it snowed overnight.
-What kind of fun would you have in the snow the next day?
+How would you spend the next day having fun in the snow?

 5. You wake up with the ability to talk to animals.
 What do the birds outside your window have to say?

 6. There’s a dolphin in your bathtub.
-How did it get there and how will you get it home?
+How did it get there and how will you get it back home to the ocean?

-7. You are president for a day.
+7. You’re president for a day.
 What do you do?

 8. You’re a veterinarian for a dragon who has a sore throat.
 How will you help them?

-9. Suddenly you’re nocturnal.
+9. Suddenly you’re nocturnal and stay awake all night long.
 What happens late at night that’s different from daytime?